-In context, the book was written sometime after the Jewish people had returned from exile and many had stopped obeying the Law or even listening to God at all.
-Spurred on by the prophetic activity of Haggai and priest Ezra returned with several thousand more Jews.
+In 458 the community was strengthened when the priest Ezra returned with several thousand more Jews.
 The king of Persia encouraged Ezra to reconstitute the temple worship (Ezra 7:17) and to ensure the law of Moses was being obeyed (Ezra 7:25-26).
 In fact, the similarity between the sins denounced in Nehemiah and those denounced in Malachi suggests that the two leaders were contemporaries.